valkey-io/valkey-doc/topics/lua-api.md

 ## Data type conversion

 Unless a runtime exception is raised, `server.call()` and `server.pcall()` return the reply from the executed command to the Lua script.
-Valkey' replies from these functions are converted automatically into Lua's native data types.
+Valkey's replies from these functions are converted automatically into Lua's native data types.

-Similarly, when a Lua script returns a reply with the `return` keyword, that reply is automatically converted to Valkey' protocol.
+Similarly, when a Lua script returns a reply with the `return` keyword, that reply is automatically converted to RESP protocol.

-Put differently; there's a one-to-one mapping between Valkey' replies and Lua's data types and a one-to-one mapping between Lua's data types and the [Valkey Protocol](protocol.md) data types.
+Put differently: There's a one-to-one mapping between Valkey's replies and Lua's data types and a one-to-one mapping between Lua's data types and the [RESP Protocol](protocol.md) data types.
-The underlying design is such that if a Valkey type is converted into a Lua type and converted back into a Valkey type, the result is the same as the initial value.
+The underlying design is such that if a RESP type is converted into a Lua type and converted back into a RESP type, the result is the same as the initial value.

 Type conversion from Valkey replies (i.e. the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the RESP protocol version used by the script.
 The default protocol version during script executions is RESP2.